captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 You have some bad news.
-Speak.
+Out with it.

 ---